Brunomachadob/ddgw/books/genesis.md

 ### Is the author talking about 6 literal days?

-This is another good source of discussion, that are people that argue the days here are actually a long period of time.
+This is another good source of discussion, there are people that argue the days here are actually a long period of time.

 Others say Genesis 1 is not supposed to be a scientific research paper of how it really happened in detail, but more like a `How to put in human-understanding-terms the process of creation that happened?`